+- 3.1 This service specification provides for the safe monitoring of patients prescribed vitamin K antagonist oral anticoagulants such as Warfarin. - 3.2 It also provides for the initiation and stabilisation of patients for Atrial Fibrillation and Venous Thromboembolism:

+Initiation, Stabilisation Monitoring

+Atrial Fibrillation (AF) Atrial Fibrillation (AF)

+Venous Thromboembolism (VTE) Venous Thromboembolism (VTE)

+Prosthetic Heart Valves

+Cardiomyopathy

+Recurrent Transient Ischaemic attack

+Chronic Rheumatic Heart Disease

+Antiphospholipid Syndrome

-Domain 4 Patient experience experience of hosp of GP out-of-hours services and patient ital care • Domain 5 Patient safety incide ents reported ✓ 3.
-Scope •.
-AIMS AND OBJECTIVES OF SERV ICE 3.1 This service specification provides fo antagonist oral anticoagulants such a r the safe monitoring of patients prescribed v as Warfarin. itamin K 3.2 It also provides for the initiation and s Venous Thromboembolism: stabilisation of patients for Atrial Fibrillation a nd Initiation, Stabilisation Monitoring Atrial Fibrillation (AF) Atrial Fibrillation (AF) Venous Thromboembolism (VTE) Venous Thromboembolism (VTE) Prosthetic Heart Valves Cardiomyopathy Recurrent Transient Ischaemic attack Chronic Rheumatic Heart Disease Antiphospholipid Syndrome 3.4 Patients from out of area may be managed within this service.
-It is recommended that patients requiring more than one Point of Care Test (POCT) should be monitored using the Provider's Clinical Decision Support Software (CDSS).
-3.5 The service shall be provided in normal surgery hours.
-3.6 The Provider shall ensure that the Anti-Coagulation Initiation, Stabilisation and Monitoring Service (referred to as 'the Service' hereafter), includes: onitoring • the initiation, stabilisation and monitoring of patients, by the Provider, undertaken i accordance with the latest guidance including that produced by the British Committe for Standards in Haematology (refer to 4.1) and a practice Standard Operatin Procedure (SOP) Committee blood sampling (Capillary and V INR Venous - as appropriate), testing and deter mining the anticoagulant dosing with prescribing in accordance with the latest guidance issued b the British Committee for Standards in Haematology (refer to 4.1) and relevant A National Institute for Clinical Excellence (NICE) guidance (refer to 4.2) the minimisation of potential side effects of warfarin by utilising regular monitoring to stabilise the International Normalised Ratio (INR) levels of patients while continuing to maximise the effective benefits of such treatment • the maintenance of monitoring of Therapeutic Range (TTR) - see of patients within agreed levels, including Tim 'Monitoring Requirements' e in • regular review of the requirement nt for continuation of therapy discontinuation of therapy whe treatment such as Novel Oral A en appropriate, e.g. when changed to an nticoagulants alternative
+- 3.3 This specification also supports additional monitoring requirements for patients prescribed a vitamin K antagonist pre and post operatively and pre and post cardioversion. - 3.4 Patients from out of area may be managed within this service.
+It is recommended that patients requiring more than one Point of Care Test (POCT) should be monitored using the Provider's Clinical Decision Support Software (CDSS). - 3.5 The service shall be provided in normal surgery hours. - 3.6 The Provider shall ensure that the Anti-Coagulation Initiation, Stabilisation and Monitoring Service (referred to as 'the Service' hereafter), includes: - the initiation, stabilisation and monitoring of patients, by the Provider, undertaken in accordance with the latest guidance including that produced by the British Committee for Standards in Haematology (refer to 4.1) and a practice Standard Operating Procedure (SOP) - blood sampling (Capillary and Venous as appropriate), testing and determining the INR - anticoagulant dosing with prescribing in accordance with the latest guidance issued by the British Committee for Standards in Haematology (refer to 4.1) and relevant AF National Institute for Clinical Excellence (NICE) guidance (refer to 4.2) - the minimisation of potential side effects of warfarin by utilising regular monitoring to stabilise the International Normalised Ratio (INR) levels of patients while continuing to maximise the effective benefits of such treatment - the maintenance of monitoring of patients within agreed levels, including Time in Therapeutic Range (TTR) see 'Monitoring Requirements' - regular review of the requirement for continuation of therapy - discontinuation of therapy when appropriate, e.g. when changed to an alternative treatment such as Novel Oral Anticoagulants